DucManhPhan/DucManhPhan.github.io/_posts/2019-09-30-Understanding-configuration-with-webpack-and-babel.md

     - webpack

       ```js
-      npm install --save-dev webpack webpack-cli webpack-dev-server
+      npm install --save-dev webpack
       ```

+      Webpack does not compile anything.
+It simply bundles all things together.

+      ```--save-dev``` will saves these packages to devDependencies of package.json, which means these are development packages and user may avoid installing these packages.

     - webpack-dev-server

-      Use webpack with a development server that provides live reloading.
+      ```js
+      npm install --save-dev webpack-dev-server
+      ```

+      ```webpack-dev-server``` is a localhost server which we will use to preview how our web application works.
+The server will automatically send reload events to the browser to refresh the pages as soon as we make changes to the code.
 This should be used for development only.

-      To run our project with webpack-dev-server, we need to configure in package.json file:
+      To run our project with ```webpack-dev-server```, we need to configure in package.json file:

       ```json
       "script": {